kgish/dotfiles/README.md

     :BundleInstall<CR>

+### Git aware prompt

+I use [git-aware-prompt](https://github.com/jimeh/git-aware-prompt) for easy viewing of the git status for the current directory.

+    mkdir ~/.bash
+    cd ~/.bash
+    git clone git://github.com/jimeh/git-aware-prompt.git

 ### Command-T

+(I've since moved over to [Ctrl-P](https://github.com/kien/ctrlp.vim) instead, so you can probably skip this section).

 In order to be able to use the [Command-T plugin][commandt], you must have a version of vim compiled with ruby support.

 First you need to find out if Vim has been compiled with ruby support, and if it has then which version of ruby was used, which is usually just the default version that comes with the system installation: